vidal-community/jax-rs-linker/README.md

 ## Scope

-JAX-RS linker aims at providing, at compile-time, the catalog of links between resources, thus removing the need of JAX-RS runtime injection of objects such as [UriInfo](http://docs.oracle.com/javaee/6/api/javax/ws/rs/core/UriInfo.html).
+JAX-RS linker aims at providing, at compile-time, the catalog of links between resources, thus reducing the need of JAX-RS runtime injection of objects such as [UriInfo](http://docs.oracle.com/javaee/6/api/javax/ws/rs/core/UriInfo.html).

 ## Model